Abortion in Kansas: Violence

 In August 1982, three men identifying as the Army of God kidnapped Hector Zevallos, a doctor and clinic owner, and his wife, Rosalee Jean, holding them for eight days and released them unharmed.

+On May 19, 1993, shots were fired into the home of Dr. Robert Crist of Overland Park, Kansas.
+The assailant was never caught.

-In 1993, Shelly Shannon, an Army of God member, admitted to the attempted murder of Dr. George Tiller.
-Law enforcement officials found the Army of God Manual, a tactical guide to arson, chemical attacks, invasions, and bombings buried in Shelly Shannon's backyard.
+In 1993, Shelley Shannon, an Army of God member, admitted to the attempted murder of Dr. George Tiller.
+Law enforcement officials found the Army of God Manual, a tactical guide to arson, chemical attacks, invasions, and bombings buried in Shelley Shannon's backyard.

 Dr. George Tiller was shot and killed by Scott Roeder on May 31, 2009, as Tiller served as an usher at a church in Wichita, Kansas.
 Witnesses said that Roeder walked up and put a gun to Tiller's head before shooting him.
 As a consequence of his death, his family closed the clinic where he performed abortions.
 The murder was one of the first occasions in the United States where a clinic closed as a result of an abortion clinic related murder.